Zinzi Clemmons: Career

 While still at Columbia, Clemmons founded Apogee, an online magazine focused on art engaged with issues of identity.

 Clemmons' debut novel What We Lose was published by Viking in 2017.
 The book was loosely based on Clemmons' own experience being the primary caregiver for her mother when she died of cancer, and was described by The Guardian as "highly experimental, told in intimate vignettes including blogposts, photos, hand-drawn charts and hip-hop lyrics".
 It received broad critical acclaim, with Vogue calling What We Lose the best debut novel of the year.
 Writing in The New Yorker, Doreen St. Félix situated the book as part of the literary canon of the black diaspora, noting its thematic emphasis on haunting.

-In 2017, the National Book Foundation named Clemmons to its annual "5 under 35" list, selected by Angela Flournoy.
+In 2017, the National Book Foundation named Clemmons to its annual 5 Under 35 list, selected by Angela Flournoy.
 The same year, she announced she would no longer write for the Lenny Letter and asked other women of color to join her after Lenny's founder Lena Dunham issued a statement defending coworker Murray Miller, who had been accused of rape by Aurora Perrineau, a biracial actress.

-In May 2018, Clemmons accused the writer Junot Diaz of sexual harassment at a workshop when she was a graduate student, following a confrontation with Díaz at the Sydney Writers' Festival.
+In May 2018, Clemmons accused the writer Junot Díaz of sexual harassment at a workshop when she was a graduate student, following a confrontation with Díaz at the Sydney Writers' Festival.
 Díaz later denied the allegations.
 The public response sparked some controversy among feminist academics regarding how race and ethnicity affects the handling of sexual harassment allegations in the context of the Me Too movement.
 After an investigation, it was determined that Díaz kissed her on her cheek.